Night Lights Classic Jazz Radio Program and Jazz Blog with David Brent Johnson

-Conover’s Coming Over: Willis Conover and Jazz at the Voice of America
+Conover's Coming Over: Willis Conover And Jazz At The VOA

 Working for decades as a broadcaster for the Voice of America, Conover was perhaps the most influential and widely-heard jazz DJ of the 20th century.
 He brought the music into eastern Europe and other areas of the world where jazz was either repressed or commercially unavailable, helping to bridge the cultural gap between Western and Communist-bloc countries.